ADD CONDITION

 Warnings and Precautions

 Healthcare professionals should advise patients to consult a physician prior to use if there is any redness present over the affected area.
-During application, it is crucial to avoid contact with the eyes and mucous membranes.
-Additionally, patients should be instructed not to apply tight bandages over the treated area.
+During application, it is crucial to prevent contact with the eyes and mucous membranes to avoid irritation.
+Additionally, patients should be instructed not to apply tight bandages over the treated area, as this may exacerbate skin reactions.

-Patients must be informed to discontinue use and seek medical advice if the condition worsens, if symptoms persist for more than 7 days, or if symptoms resolve and then recur within a few days.
-In cases of excessive skin irritation, medical consultation is also recommended.
+Patients must be informed to discontinue use and seek medical advice if the condition worsens, if symptoms persist beyond 7 days, or if symptoms resolve only to recur within a few days.
+In cases of excessive skin irritation, immediate cessation of use and consultation with a healthcare provider is recommended.

 Side Effects